 sudo fcli set main enable_ban enable

-If you’re configuring IPv6 blackhole then you need to set this command:
+If you’re configuring IPv6 blackhole, then you need to set this command:

 sudo fcli set main enable_ban_ipv6 enable sudo fcli commit